cyprienruffino/pixelwise/README.md

-# Code for "Pixel-wise Conditioning of Generative Adversarial Networks", ESANN2019
+# Code for "Pixel-wise Conditioning of Generative Adversarial Networks", ESANN2019 and Neurocomputing 2020

 ## Usage